kholia/Pico-FT8-TX/README.md

 ./build.sh
 ```

-Step 3: Power the Pico board
+Step 2: Power the Pico board

-Step 4: Wait for the start time of the next FT8 transfer window.
-Press the
-button to start the next broadcast.
+Step 3: Run WSJT-X and the included `transceiver_server.py` helper script.

-Step 5: Use the WSJT-X software to check if the transfer is within the valid
+Step 4: Use the WSJT-X software to transmit a message as usual.
-transfer window.
-If necessary, repeat the start procedure.

 # Amplifier?